 BASF Plant Science GmbH, et al. v.
 Pioneer Hi-Bred International Inc., et al.

 (District of Delaware).
 Represented BASF in patent litigations involving genetically modified crops and plant gene markers.
-The parties asserted patents relating to the AHAS promoter and AHAS gene used in plant biotechnology, including Pioneer Hi-Bred/DuPont’s accused Optimum GAT corn.
+The parties asserted patents that relate to the AHAS promoter and AHAS gene used in plant biotechnology, including Pioneer Hi-Bred/DuPont’s accused Optimum GAT corn.
 The cases settled favorably.

 Distribution of the 2004 and 2005 Cable Royalty Funds